 » Accommodation costs in Spain = € 419.00

 Great isn’t it?

-During our Spanish tour we practiced some tricks and hacks to stay for free and minimize our expenses.
-Apart from having a bed for free in friend`s house there are other ways to find cheap accommodation in Spain.
+During our Spanish tour, we used some tricks and hacks on free accommodation to minimize our expenses.
+Apart from having a bed for free in a friend’s house, there are other ways to find cheap accommodation in Spain.

-For cheap and comfortable accommodation in Spain we found Airbnb to be the another good solution.
-We got amazing places, awesome hosts and spend such small amount of money.
-Be part of the Airbnb community, we are giving you $20 usd off on your first booking, just need to sign up here!
+For cheap and comfortable accommodation in Spain, we found Airbnb to be another good solution.
+We got amazing places, awesome hosts and spent such a small amount of money.
+Join the Airbnb community, sign up here and get up to $30 off on your first booking!
 Start your trip to Spain saving some bucks!

-Now the best advice for free accommodation in Spain [and everywhere around the world]: Become a House Sitter.
-There are many house owners seeking for trustworthy and reliable people to look after their house and pets.
-This is such a cool way of travelling that we even wrote a post about house & pet sitting.
-It´s one of our top 10 articles.
+Now the best advice for free accommodation in Spain [and everywhere around the world] is: Become a House Sitter.
+There are many house owners seeking trustworthy and reliable people to look after their houses and pets.
+This is such a cool way of traveling that we even wrote a post about house & pet sitting.
+It’s one of our top 10 articles.